It is harder to workout if you have periods! My 5 point guide for training during the cycle.

-Until recently, as a typical inconsiderate male human, I had not fully appreciated how hard it is for people to train through their menstrual cycle.
-I apologise for my lack of care and insight.
-To make up for this failing, I hope you can benefit from my simple guide below.
+Until recently, as a typical thoughtless male human, I had no idea how difficult it is for women to exercise through their menstrual cycle.
+I apologise for my lack of concern and foresight.
+To compensate for this oversight, I hope you are able to benefit from my basic approach below.

-If you are a man you just train.
-If you have periods, there is so much more going on biochemically in the body that can cause havoc!
+If you're a male, you simply train.
+If you have periods, there is a lot more going on in your body biochemically that can cause problems!

-"The medical textbooks" have been written by men.
-Most fitness traditions (some of it garbage) are written by men.
-Therefore it is no surprise that this topic has been largely ignored.
-I was thinking about my daughter (currently 3 years) and imagined the poor thing suddenly in the midst of her first menstrual cycle aged 12 and having to do PE.
-I imagined my psycho PE teacher from school, shouting at her and I wanted to go batman on him!
-I ask all men to think about this.
-At least those with daughter's or a shred of empathy.
+Men wrote "the medical textbooks".
+Men write the majority of fitness traditions, some of which are rubbish.
+As a result, it is unsurprising that this topic has received little attention.
+I was thinking about my daughter and pictured her in the midst of her first menstrual period at the age of twelve, having to perform PE.
+I envisioned my insane PE teacher from school yelling at her, and I wanted to go Batman on him.
+I ask all males to consider this.
+At least those with daughters or a sliver of empathy.

 So what can you do to help yourself?

-It is important that all people who train understand the basic hormonal biology of the menstrual cycle.
-The cycle varies in length therefore bullet points are more useful for personal planning than a graph.
+It is critical that everyone who trains understands the fundamental hormonal biology of the menstrual cycle.
+Because the cycle varies in length, bullet points are better suited for personal planning than graphs.

 1) First half of your cycle ESTROGEN dominant = better workouts.